BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_4_Lightning_Network_Review.md

 * Hooks are a primitive option that allows plugins to be notified about events in lightningd daemon and modify its behavior or pass custom behaviors.

 A plugin may be written in any language, and communicates with lightningd through the plugin’s stdin and stdout.
 JSON-RPCv2 is used as protocol on top of the two streams, with the plugin acting as server and lightningd acting as client.

+Here is a updated list of [plugins](https://github.com/lightningd/plugins) available.